JunghwanRo/log/README.md

 # To be DONE

-Picture the lift force implementation. \
-Implement lift force. \
-Implement lift-induced drag. \
+Check what happens if we change the translation/orientation of the robot default frame. \
+Added Mass. \
 Implement Coriolis. \
 Try ANSYS Fluent. \
 Think about what is the best way to take into account the medium while calculating the forces. \
 Prepare 1-page slide for Jan.31st. \
-Added Mass. \
 Wind/Water Current. \
 Consider the state for the medium and implement it if needed. \